metablaster/WindowsFirewallRuleset/README.md

 ![Under construction](Readme/Screenshots/UnderConstruction.gif)

 In remote firewall deployment there are at least 2 computers involved,\
-one is management computer (client) and all others are managed computers (servers).
+one is called management computer (client) and all others are called managed computers (servers).

 Scripts are executed by administrator on management computer, and firewall is then deployed to or configured on multiple server computers simultaneously.